swapnilvnandane/file-reader-spring-batch/README.md

 ## Overview
 This project is a Spring Boot application that processes files using Spring Batch.
 It includes validation, database persistence, and file archiving/error handling.
+Along with file system, it also supports reading files from AWS S3 bucket with the help of AWS SQS queue service.

 ## Technologies Used
 - Java